Mokhotlong

-Mokhotlong is a constituency, city and seat of Mokhotlong District in the mountainous northeastern part of Lesotho.
+Mokhotlong (Mokhotlong) is a constituency, city and seat of Mokhotlong District in the mountainous northeastern part of Lesotho.
 It is the first major city with an airport along the road from South Africa across the Sani Pass, near the Maloti (Drakensberg in South Africa) Mountains.
 The name of the city is named in Sesotho, the language of the people of Lesotho, meaning "Place of the Bald Ibis."
-Thabana Ntlenyana, the highest point in southern Africa, is found in Mokhotlong.
+Thabana Ntlenyana, the highest point in southern Africa, is found in the district.

 History

 Mokhotlong's role as a police post first brought people to this part of Lesotho in 1905.
 It developed into a trading centre for the people of the Highlands region.
-However, it was preserved from major development by its separation from the rest of the country.
-Not until 1947 was radio contact established with Maseru, the capital city.
+However, the settlement was preserved from major development by its separation from the rest of the country.
+Radio contact was first established with Maseru, the capital city, in 1947.

-In the next few years an air strip was built and a road cleared through town to link Mokhotlong to the rest of Lesotho.
-Even so, Mokhotlong continued to be outfitted with provisions and supplies by pony trek from Natal, South Africa, via Sani Pass.
+In the next few years an air strip was built at Mokhotlong and a road built through the town to link it to the rest of Lesotho.
+Despite improved communication links, Mokhotlong continued to be outfitted with provisions and supplies by pony trek from Natal Province via the Sani Pass.